Ma and Pa Kettle a/k/a The Further Adventures of Ma and Pa Kettle (1949)

 Pigskin Parade (1936) dir.
 David Butler

 written by William M. Conselman, Harry Tugend, Jack Yellen

-w/ Patsy Kelly, Jack Haley, Stuart Erwin, Johnny Downs, Judy Garland, Betty Grable, Arline Judge, Tony Martin, Dixie Dunbar, Fred Kohler Jr., Grady Sutton, Elisha Cook Jr., Pat Flaherty, Alan Ladd, Si Jenks
+w/ Patsy Kelly, Jack Haley, Judy Garland, Stuart Erwin, Johnny Downs, Betty Grable, Arline Judge, Tony Martin, Dixie Dunbar, Fred Kohler Jr., Grady Sutton, Elisha Cook Jr., Pat Flaherty, Alan Ladd, Si Jenks

-Kelly and Haley play husband and wife coaches in this football musical.
+Patsy Kelly and Jack Haley play husband and wife coaches in this football musical.
 Yes a football musical.
-Erwin is the hillbilly they recruit and Garland, in her feature-length debut, is his sister.
+Stuart Erwin is the hillbilly they recruit and Judy Garland, in her feature-length debut, is his sister.
 Kelly is sarcastic and rowdy, as usual.
 She even breaks a quarterback’s leg showing him plays.
 And it’s sweet to see Haley without the Tin Man makeup—he just beams.
 20th Century Fox was a new studio in 1936 and this musical was characteristic of what would become a Fox style.
 According to a DVD special feature, this involved a strong ensemble cast composed of the studio’s best supporting players: “And you get the sense of a whole family of people participating in the action.
-That becomes characteristic of the Fox musicals of the late 30s and the early 40s.”
+That becomes characteristic of the Fox musicals of the late ‘30s and the early ‘40s.”
 Garland’s finale, “It’s Love I’m After,” seems too mature for the context but who cares.
 What a showstopper!
 Indeed, the first take was ruined when the on-set audience cheered too loudly.
-All in all an uneven, hokey movie, but you really do feel that ‘family’ chemistry with the cast.
+All in all an uneven, hokey movie, but you really do feel that “family” chemistry with the cast.